MIND-FIRST PRACTICES

 First Dream names the core hypothesis behind We The Dreamer: what if reality is not a universe that eventually produced awareness, but a single awareness giving rise to a universe—like a dream that was never left.
 Instead of starting the story with matter, time, and space, First Dream starts with consciousness itself as the “first fact,” and treats everything else as appearance within it.

-Philosophically, First Dream sits at the crossing of the hard problem of consciousness and the old nondual question “Who is the one that sees?”
+Philosophically, First Dream as a living theory sits at the crossing of the hard problem of consciousness and the old nondual question “Who is the one that sees?”.
 Contemporary mind sciences flirt with the idea that mind may be fundamental; mystical traditions have long suggested that the world is more dream-like than solid.
 First Dream doesn’t ask you to sign up for any of these views as belief.
 It turns them into a working question:

 What shifts in my experience if I live this scene as if it is still the first dream of consciousness, never actually broken into two?